dorkrawk/darwinning/README.md

 Here's an dumb example of how you might use Darwinning to solve a pointless problem:

-Let's say for some reason you need a set of 3 number that add up to 15.
+Let's say for some reason you need a set of 3 numbers that add up to 15.
 This is a strange problem to have, but let's solve it anyway.

 ```ruby
 class Triple < Darwinning::Organism